Alternative Names: None

 Accommodation: The Aqua Cottage Ferrybridge Inn or Weymouth tourist information, 01305 785747.

 Other comments: In September till October, you can see tame triggerfish around the wreck which swim towards divers and is a great shot for the Photographer.
 Carry as little weight as possible, a 10 or 12-litre cylinder is enough to dive here.
+The bell has been recovered from the wreck.
 There are toilets here.

 Pub: Ferrybridge Inn